GEcaiIT/edx-documentation/en_us/course_authors/source/building_course/creating_new_course.rst

     See :ref:`Licensing a Course` for more information about license options.

-  The license options you select control the copyright notice students see in the courseware.
+  The license options that you select apply to all course content including videos, unless you explicitly specify different licensing options for your videos.
+For details about specifying licensing options for each video in the course, see :ref:`Video Advanced Options`.

   You can :ref:`change the default content license <Set Content Licensing>` in the **Settings & Details** page.

-  You can also set the license for each video in the course.
-See :ref:`Video Advanced Options` for more information.

 5. Click **Save.**